Seiya Tsutsumi

-Seiya Tsutsumi (堤聖也, born December 24, 1995) is a Japanese professional boxer who held the World Boxing Association (WBA) bantamweight title from 2024 to 2025.
+Seiya Tsutsumi (堤聖也) (born December 24, 1995) is a Japanese professional boxer.
+He is a two-time World Boxing Association (WBA) bantamweight champion having held the title since December 2025 until May 2026. and previously from 2024 to 2025.

 Boxing career

 Early career

-Tsutsumi made professional debut on March 27, 2018, winning the bout by KO in the first round.
+Tsutsumi made his professional debut on March 27, 2018, winning the bout by KO in the first round.

 Then, in September 2019, Tsutsumi transferred to Kakuebi Geki Boxing Gym.
 After that, he entered the GOD'S LEFT bantamweight tournament as a seed in the first round and entered the semi-finals, and was scheduled to compete in the semi-finals against Kenya Yamashita at Korakuen Hall on November 9 of the same year, but the match was canceled due to Yamashita's withdrawal.
 He advanced to the finals with a bye.

 On January 28, 2020, Tsutsumi faced Kazuki Nakajima, ranked 6th in the Japanese bantamweight division, in the tournament final.
-The match ended in a majority draw at 0-1 (75–77, 76-76, 76-76) after 8 rounds.
+The match ended in a majority draw at 0-1 (75–77, 76–76, 76–76) after 8 rounds.

 On October 26, 2020, Tsutsumi faced Daigo Higa, a former WBC world flyweight champion.
 The fight ended in a majority draw, one judge scoring it in favour of Higa, 96–94, while the other two judges saw the fight as a draw, scoring it 95-95.